Tutorial: Improve your regulatory compliance

 To generate a PDF report with a summary of your current compliance status for a particular standard, select Download report.

-The report provides a high-level summary of your compliance status for the selected standard based on Security Center assessments data.
+The report provides a high-level summary of your compliance status for the selected standard based on Defender for Cloud assessments data.
 The report's organized according to the controls of that particular standard.
 The report can be shared with relevant stakeholders, and might provide evidence to internal and external auditors.